crdroidandroid/android_packages_apps_ColumbusService/README.md

 - General:
   - Vibrator (For haptic feedback.
 Optional)

+This app doesn't provide proprietary resources which generally can be found on vendor apps for legal compliance.<br>
+All files (including lottie animation) in `res/raw/` directory in this project are empty dummy.<br>
+If you want to use TensorFlow Lite integration or lottie animations,<br>
+create your own overlay and put those in there (with `aaptflags: [ "-0 .tflite", ],` if you are using RRO).<br>

 Sync this repo to packages/apps/ColumbusService.

 Add the following to your device tree: